SimonDosda/SimonDosda.github.io/comment-success.markdown

 Your comment was successfully sent!

-It will appear on our website soon.
+It will appear on the website soon.